 Volunteers in this position are to help increase the adoptability of the dogs in our care by walking and working with specific positive reinforcement techniques encouraging our dogs to display desired behaviors.
 In addition to spending quality one-on-one time socializing with the dogs, volunteers help to exercise and train dogs to offer desirable behaviors so that they are more adoptable.
 Volunteers should be willing to work with various breeds and sizes of dogs that are within their limits to handle.
 Volunteers must be at least 10 years old to handle the leash.
-Younger volunteers are welcome to work with the dogs, however, their adult companion will be in charge of handling the leash.
 This position has 1-2 hour shifts, available 7 days a week, generally when the shelter is closed to the public.

 CAT & SMALL CRITTER SOCIALIZATION

 These volunteers help with the care and socialization of our cats, kittens, and various small animals (i.e. guinea pigs, gerbils, ferrets, birds, etc.).
 Volunteers will spend their time in adoptable cat & small critter rooms petting, grooming, and playing with the animals.
 They will also provide assistance with the public by answering questions and educating about the Meet Your Match program we offer to help adopters find the right feline for their home.
 This position has 1 hour shifts, available 7 days a week.